rom-rb/rom-rb.org/source/learn/core/schemas.html.md

 ## Defining a schema

-The DSL is very simple, you provide attribute names along with their types:
+The DSL is simple.
+Provide a symbol name with a type class from the Types module:

 ``` ruby
 class Users < ROM::Relation[:http]